This is a “simple” cheat sheet, how to create a single virtual server instance (VSI) in the virtual private cloud (VPC) infrastructure on IBM Cloud.

 Now we add a virtual server instance (VSI), a floating IP and a data volume (block storage).

-Step 1: Configure virtual server instance profile
+Step 1: Configure virtual server instance profile¶

 Now we define the right core and RAM configuration for your workload.
 By default, a 100 GB boot volume is attached to each instance. (virtual server instance (VSI))

-• Resource group: default
+vpc-virtual-machine - Resource group:

-• Type of virtual server: Public
+Frankfurt - Type of virtual server:

-• Operating System: CentOS
+Public - Operating System:

 Step 2: Create and upload a SSH key